lenskit/lkpy/docs/guide/pipeline.rst

 ---------

-Once configured, a pipeline can be run with :meth:`Pipeline.run`, or with one of the operation functions (see :ref:`recommenderops`; these functions call :meth:`~Pipeline.run` under the hood).
+Once configured, a pipeline can be run with :meth:`Pipeline.run`, or with one of the operation functions (see :ref:`recommender-ops`; these functions call :meth:`~Pipeline.run` under the hood).

 The :meth:`~Pipeline.run` method takes two types of inputs: